gerubach/gerubach.github.io/about.md

 title: About
 permalink: /about/
 ---
-Hello I am Puppycat, PhD.
+Hello I am Alex Shih.
 I am a Python master.

 ## More information